-In lockdown, children and families have, through use of social media, better means to stay connected to one another.
+Where families are not able to stay in touch in person, social media can be a way for families to stay connected to one another.
 Feelings of social isolation may be lessened.

 A child may even ultimately be hurt to find that they do not feature at all in their parents’ social media record once they are old enough to review this, when sharenting is so widespread.

 Even with the best of intentions by a parent, this is undoubtedly a tricky issue.
 Taking the above into account, here are some practical ‘sharenting’ tips.